Megan Green: St. Louis Board of Aldermen

-First term and bribery allegations

-Green was first elected to the Board of Aldermen on October 7, 2014, winning a special election in the 15th ward, which covers Tower Grove South and parts of Tower Grove East.
+Green was first elected to the Board of Aldermen on October 7, 2014, winning a special election in the 15th ward, which covered Tower Grove South and parts of Tower Grove East.
 Running as an independent, she received 46% of the vote and defeated three other candidates.
 Green had been endorsed by Board President Lewis E. Reed.
 She was sworn in on October 17, 2014.
 The special election had been called after the previous alderwoman, Jennifer Florida, resigned to become the city's Recorder of Deeds.

-After defeating a Democratic opponent in the March 2015 primary election, Green was re-elected to the Board of Aldermen in April with nearly 89% of the vote.
+Green was re-elected to the Board of Aldermen in April 2015 with nearly 89% of the vote.
+Her primary opponent criticized her involvement in the Ferguson protests.
+In March 2017, Green was challenged by her predecessor, Jennifer Florida, in the primary.
+Florida was charged with third-degree assault against a man in St. Louis County during the campaign.
+Green defeated Florida by over 30% and won the general unopposed.

+In 2021, Green won a re-match against Jennifer Florida in a nonpartisan election using approval voting.
+In June 2022, she was the chair of the Education and Youth Matters Committee and also sat on the Health and Human Services and Convention, Tourism, Arts, and Humanities committees.
+In November 2022, Green vacated her 15th ward seat upon being elected President of the Board of Aldermen.

+Bribery allegations

 Green alleged in 2015 that a "loved one" had been offered a political bribe in return for Green "dialing down" her opposition to a proposed football stadium.
 She went on to criticize the Board of Aldermen's "quid pro quo mentality" and said that "the deal cutting, bribery... at City Hall will never cease to amaze me."
 Green later apologized to Alderman Sam Moore after implying that he had accepted bribes in exchange for his vote on the planned stadium.
 St. Louis Public Radio reported that Green's allegations "seemed to irritate" her fellow board members and an investigation by the St. Louis Metropolitan Police Department and the FBI determined that her claims had "no substance."

-Reed radio show comments and second term
+Reed radio show appearance

-Board President Lewis Reed faced backlash in 2016 after appearing on a radio show hosted by Bob Romanik.
-In an episode aired on January 11, 2016, Romanik referred to Green as "skanky bitch" and "alderbitch" while Reed laughed and called Green "reprehensible."
-Reed later apologized for his "nervous laughter" and called Romanik's comments "out of line."

-In March 2017, Green was challenged by her predecessor, Jennifer Florida, in the aldermanic Democratic primary.
-During the campaign, Florida was charged with third-degree assault against a man in St. Louis County.
-Green defeated Florida 66-34% and won the general unopposed.